<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for GameStop GameStop utilizes a range of healthcare providers, largely dependent on the insurance options available through their employee benefits program.
 The leading provider for GameStop's health insurance plans is typically UnitedHealthcare, which offers coverage options under the Affordable Care Act (ACA) framework.
 This partnership allows GameStop employees and their families to access a variety of health services in their locale.
 Potential Healthcare Cost Increases in 2026 As we approach 2026, healthcare costs are projected to rise significantly, influenced by a confluence of factors that may impact employees at companies like GameStop.
 Insurance premiums for Affordable Care Act marketplace plans are expected to soar, with some states seeing increases surpassing 60%.
 The looming expiration of enhanced federal premium subsidies could push out-of-pocket expenses for most enrollees up more than 75%, making the financial landscape for healthcare increasingly daunting.
 Coupled with rising medical costs attributed to both inflation in healthcare services and the proliferation of high-priced drugs, employees may face steeper healthcare bills if proactive measures are not taken to mitigate these costs before the changes take effect.
 Click here to learn more

-How GameStop employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for GameStop employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How GameStop employees can navigate federal student loan repayment: This article provides a framework for GameStop employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for GameStop employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on GameStop employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: